robfatland/reorganiseduponthefloor/git/README.md

 ## wandering off into the story

-Now I turn to the last topic of this segment, a digression.
-The practical matter of `git` is deferred to a subsequent page.
+Now I turn to a digression.

-Some years ago -- never mind how long precisely -- one of our possible heroes was asked to write a book.
+Some years ago Don Knuth was asked to write a book.
-He was working as an assistant professor at a small college in Pasadena at the time; and he took a close look at the idea and upped the ante in reply: "Yes, but wait!
-My idea is a more ambitious and a better book... in 12 chapters."
+He was working as an assistant professor at a small college in Pasadena at the time; and he took a close look at the challenge and replied: "Wait!
+My idea is a more ambitious and a better book...
+12 chapters."
-Whereupon
-he embarked on the expanded project which in turn expanded into a treatise on computer science, and that work has occupied him to this day, some 60 years later.
-He appears to have done some other work as well in the mean time.
-For example he gives interesting lectures each December.
-(These may be found on YouTube.)
+Whereupon he embarked on the expanded project which in turn expanded into a treatise on computer science, and that work has occupied him to this day.
+He has done and still does other interesting things as well, for example giving an interesting lecture each December.
+(These lectures may be found on YouTube.)

-The history of this book, which I shall refer to using the title acronym TAOCP, is beyond the scope of these notes.
-But it is by all accounts a remarkable book, or books, six volumes so far.
-I have not read it as I have not needed it.
-But since I'm discovering it right now I shall check out a copy and we can take a look.
-It concerns algorithms, particularly computer algorithms.
-Back to our story.

-Some years went by from that 1962 starting point; and as technical books are often periodically revised, Volume 2 went through this process in 1976.
-So it was that our subject received the proofs for TAOCP Volume 2; which had been typeset in a new manner.

-As an aside you might look up 'Tao'.
-It seems poetically appropriate and for Professor Knuth I suspect any found poetry is not accidental.
-I offer as evidence the version numbering system used for the software described below.
-Ah, and it seems I have neglected to properly introduce his name.

-Enter stage left: Professor Donald Ervin Knuth.
-Just one anecdote from his biography: It is not common, upon an individual's completing their bachelor's degree, for the faculty of their institution to conclude that they should also be awarded a master's degree.

-Anyway the proofs for the second edition were found to be wanting.
-So Professor Knuth did what anyone would do upon receiving proofs that suffered from deficient typesetting.
-He designed and wrote his own typesetting system, ensuring it would be universally available for anyone's use at no cost.
+The book is known as TAOCP which is short for The Art Of Computer Programming.
+By all accounts a remarkable series of books, six volumes to date.
+When Volume 2 was going through the publication process in 1976 some proofs were sent to Professor Knuth.
+He found them wanting... and being an energetic individual he solved the problem of typesetting his book properly by designing and writing a typesetting system.
+This he published in such a manner as to ensure that his system would be universally available for anyone's use at no cost.
 This system he named TeX.
-It went through many revisions from 1978 to 1989 when it was 'officially' released; but it was in serious academic use when I started college in 1982.
+It went through many revisions from 1978 to 1989 when it was 'officially' released; but it was in serious academic use as early as 1982.

-This system called TeX has proved to be quite successful:
-Academics and publishing companies and many other adopters have learned and adopted it and have created thousands of books and hundreds of thousands of articles that are a joy to behold, surpassing *readable* to often achieve *beautiful*.
+TeX and the closely related content-oriented system LaTeX (that uses TeX under the hood) have proven phenomenally successful.
+Thousands of books and hundreds of thousands of articles have been been typeset with this system that are a joy to read.
-Forty years and counting, decades more to come.

-I do not use TeX directly.
-To write my graduate thesis I became moderately fluent in LaTeX; a content-oriented system that uses TeX for document layout.
-I think
-of LaTeX (correctly or incorrectly) as a human-friendly wrapper around TeX.
-Anyway by moderate fluency I mean...

-$$
-x \ = \ \sqrt{1 + 2\sqrt{1 + 3\sqrt{1 + 4\sqrt{1 + 5\sqrt{1 + 6\sqrt{\cdots}}}}}}
-$$

-...is easy enough in LaTeX syntax.
-The trick is to have some time on hand to get it just so.
-Whereas
-footnotes and page headers and diagrams and tables and things of that sort would take me some digging to set up proper.
-The point is LaTeX is good for all that stuff, where TeX is bit harder to learn and use.

-With that, I'll continue in
+This narrative continues in
 [this document](https://github.com/robfatland/reorganiseduponthefloor/edit/main/git/bash_and_git.md)
-on what little I retain about `bash` and `git`.
+to return `bash` and `git`.